Oilers Gameday: Vs. Flames

 Mike Smith

-The Flames suffered a big loss recently when defenseman Noah Hanifin injured his shoulder against the Montreal Canadiens.
-Hanifin is done for the remainder of the season.
-Josh Leivo, meanwhile, is on the COVID-19 Protocol List and will not travel to Edmonton.
+The Flames will be without two regulars, as defenseman Noah Hanifin (shoulder) is out for the season, while forward Josh Leivo is on the COVID-19 Protocol List.

 Calgary Flames Lines: